Kilt Accessories

 What Is A Cravat

 Cravats transcend their role as mere neckwear, embodying centuries of style and sophistication.
-Cravat neckwear originated as practical accessories in the 17th century, evolving into symbols of aristocratic fashion by the 18th century.
+Cravat neckwear originated as practical kilt accessories in the 17th century, evolving into symbols of aristocratic fashion by the 18th century.

 Formal cravats adorned the necks of European noblemen with intricate folds, wrinkles, and luxurious fabrics.
 Today, cravats remain a versatile and timeless element of formal attire, prized for adding a touch of refinement to any outfit.Also known as cravat accessories, cravats are characterized by their wide fabric strips that encircle the neck and are secured with either a knot or a pin.